bilaldouah/Java-Appilication/README.md

 # Java-Appilication
-I created a school project on concerning Human resource application, with it you can manage  your services and your employees.
-I worked with a group of 2 people, i have learned a lot from amazing experience.
-Down below you can see the source code
+ i have participated in a school project along with my teammates and we have created a human resources Application using java language programming and mysql database, with it you can manage  your services and your employees.
+It was such an amazing experience.
+Down below you can see some screenshots

 You must be logged in to connect to the application